Press Release Detail

 Ontario, CA 91764

-According to Steven Schimdt in the Library Development Office at the Indiana State Library, "The idea of breaking down the individual silos that libraries have built up around themselves over the past decades should appeal to all states.
-For us, one of the most important parts of linking those silos together was the linking together and cross-pollination of public, special and academic libraries in a single, user-centric system.
+And according to Steve Schimdt in the Library Development Office at the Indiana State Library, "The idea of breaking down the individual silos that libraries have built up around themselves over the past decades should appeal to all states.
+For us, one of the most important parts of linking those silos together was the linking together and cross-pollination of public, special, and academic libraries in a single, user-centric system.
 Post-implementation, due to the simplified user interface SHAREit provides, staff workflow has been improved and patron satisfaction with ease of discovery and access to materials greatly increased."

 About Auto-Graphics, Inc.